Jaipur City Tourism Portal

-Jaipur city is the capital of Rajasthan State in India.
+Jaipur India, Pink City is the capital of Rajasthan State in India.
 It get its name from Sawai Jai Singh ll (3 November 1688 – 21 September 1743) who founded the city on 18 November 1727.

 It’s the administrative capital of Rajasthan State and also an important centre of tourism, education and healthcare.

 It is very popular amongst tourists because of its unique culture which is the perfect blend of modern life & heritage era.
-Jaipur is also known as the Pink City of India.
+It is also known as the Pink City of India.

 Jaipur meaning – It literally means City of Victory (Jai meaning Victory in Hindi/Sanskrit).